rkotze/rkotze.github.io/_drafts/2019-12-12-idea-posts.md

 Anonymous volumes reference the directory in the container and docker handles where the files are stored.
 The mount is outside of your project.
 This is good for using node_modules that was built for the image.

 Docker compose down does not remove anonymous volumes but would remove named & anonymous.
 However, stopping the containers and using `docker-compose rm` will remove only anonymous volumes.

+# Graphql server validation errors

+Make it part of the mutation payload object.